dustyfingers/advanced-opencv/readme.md

 deactivate

 to start a new virtual env in a project contained here (for me lol): navigate to new project dir && run --> virtualenv .  -p C:/Users/PC/AppData/Local/Programs/Python/Python36/python.exe

+macos setup:
+to set up the virtual env, navigate to the root dir of the project you are working on and run: virtualenv venv

+if you want your virtualenv to inherit globally installed packages, run: virtualenv venv --system-site-packages

+to run the virtualenv, run:
+source venv/bin/activate

+to leave the virtual env, run: deactivate